Sustainable Management of Forests – Species Conservation – Reducing Deer Impact

 The rate is £6 per hectare, per year for up to a maximum of five years.

-We expect that some of your costs will be offset by venison sales.
+We expect that some of your costs will be offset by venison sales, although we would not normally expect income from deer stalking at these densities.

 Application eligibility criteria